We should all wear face masks, as often as possible, this is simply obvious, isn’t it?

-We badly need elections to give the government an indication of the public mood.
+We very badly need elections to give the government “feedback” on how they have handled the pandemic.

 We also therefore badly need a party to vote for which will represents the view of an increasingly large percentage of the population,

-– that lock downs have gone too far, and that the damage they are doing to our economy, and as a direct result, public health in general,
+– that the damage “hard lockdowns” are doing to our economy, and to public health in general,

-– now far outweighs any perceived benefits in terms of reducing the spread of the virus.
+– now far outweighs any benefits in terms of reducing the spread of the virus.

 My own view is that we should protect the elderly and vulnerable, where they want to be protected (not all do),

-– and allow the rest of the population, who very little to fear from Covid-19, to live their lives as they used to do
+– and allow the rest of the population, who very little more to fear from Covid-19 than a Cold or ‘flu, to live their lives as they used to do.

-It makes no sense, and is simply not fair, to place severe, indefinite restrictions on the lives of 98% of the population who have nothing to fear from Covid-19.
+It makes no sense, and is simply not fair, to continue to place severe, indefinite restrictions on the lives of 98% of the population who have nothing to fear from Covid-19.

 It needs to stop now.
-Protect the vulnerable, who wish to be protected, and allow everyone else to get on with their lives, using Common Sense and personal responsibility.
+Protect the vulnerable by vaccinating them, or shielding them, and allow everyone else to get on with their lives, using Common Sense and personal responsibility.

-Just one example: If a college student returns from university at Christmas, and there has been an outbreak of Covid-19 at their university, then they know enough by now not to rush up to granny and hug her when they get home.
-Wait two weeks first, or maybe don’t visit her at all.
+As an example: If a college student returns home, and there has been an outbreak of Covid-19 at their university, then they know enough by now not to rush up to granny and hug her when they get home.
+Wait for at least 10 days, preferably two weeks first, or maybe don’t visit her at all.

-This is how we used to deal with viruses, like ‘flu, which can and does kill a lot of elderly people, currently at least four time more than Covid-19,
+This is how we used to deal with viruses, like ‘flu, which has always unfortunately always killed a lot of elderly people,

-We did not scare young children stupid, by telling them ‘Don’t hug granny or you will kill her’,
+We certainly did not scare young children stupid, by telling them “Don’t hug granny or you will kill her”,

 – despite the fact we know that young children can easily pass ‘flu to grandparents,

-– but they pretty much never pass Covid-19 to them:
+– but most evidence indicates there is very little chance they will pass Covid-19 to them:

 “findings by the World Health Organisation (WHO) could not recall episodes during contact tracing where transmission occurred from a child to an adult”.

-Yet many people are quick to fill very young children full of the fear of exactly this.
+This doesn’t stop certain people trying to fill very young children’s minds full of the fear of exactly this.
 Step forward Matt Hancock, Nicola Sturgeon, and many local councils.
 To name but a few.

-Difficult not to view setting out to deliberately induce this level of fear, into such young young children, on the of effectively no evidence whatsoever, for seemingly, no good reason… as just “plain evil”.
+Difficult not to view setting out to deliberately induce this level of fear, into such young children, based on effectively no evidence whatsoever… as just “plain evil”.
 Difficult for me anyway.

 Claim 2: “Wearing a mask protects other people, and it can not harm you”.

-In certain scenarios it may protect other people, to a small degree.
+In certain scenarios if you wear a cloth mask it may protect other people, to a small degree.

-There are however a huge number of scenarios where it can lead to the person wearing the mask getting infected with Covid-19, when they may well not have done if they had not been wearing a mask.
+There are however a huge number of scenarios where “donning a face mask” can lead to you getting infected with Covid-19, when you may well not have done if you hadn’t.

 i) If you do not wash your hands thoroughly before putting it on